mgershovitz/Back-End-Management-tool-in-progress-1/README.md

 Next things we need to do:
 1. Insert data to nurse_statistic collection
 2. Implement department methods
-3. Present the real data in the different screens
-4. Create fake hospital db for example to demonstrate the connection between this program and the real hospital db, create script that intakes data from this db
+3. Create fake hospital db for example to demonstrate the connection between this program and the real hospital db, create script that intakes data from this db

 POC:
 * Login to the system by: